FAQ's - Photography Option

-Your advisor will have suggestions for you, but some that might dovetail nicely with photography are business, English, anthropology, and philosophy, for instance.
+Your advisor will have suggestions for you, but some majors or minors popular with photography students are business, English, anthropology, and philosophy, for instance.

 Yes.
 The photo minor takes similar freshman and sophomore classes except for FILM 112 Aesthetics of Film Production.
 The total credits required are less—28 versus 66 for the major.
 Due to the sequential nature of some of the classes, though, the minor takes about 2 ½ years to complete.

-We wish we had a crystal ball to predict this!
-Every two years our program undergoes a catalog "update" where we take a hard look at what we offer and what we might offer.
+Every two years our program undergoes a catalog "update" where we take a hard look at the courses we offer.
 This way the photo program stays active and contemporary.

 The answer to this question is, "Lots."
 There is a growing need for photographers to know both still and moving media.
 As of 2011 the curricula in both Photography and Film have become integrated with a common first year and the ability to take either film or photo classes at any time if prerequisites are met.

 Internships are not required, but strongly encouraged.
 You get real world experience and great connections in the field.
 Faculty do not find internships for you, but it seems every semester the local community is asking for our students more and more.

 A credit usually represents 3 hours total of combined inside/outside class time, and thus a 15 credit load may require 45 hours of time per week.

 There is always PHOT 113RA offered in the first summer session, and usually a film course and a junior photo offering, but generally summer is the time to fulfill other requirements for your degree, if desired.